cherry tree bonsai

 Pruning a Cherry Blossom Bonsai

-You only need to prune your cherry blossom bonsai every so often.
-This should be done just to maintain a small size but you should wait until all of the flowers have dropped from the plant.
+You only need to prune your sakura bonsai tree every so often.
+This should be done just to maintain a small size but you should wait until all of the cherry blossoms have dropped from the plant.
 When you prune a bonsai, just cut back a bit of fresh growth but avoid removing all new growth.

 Pests and Diseases